AkulkarniStx/Lyve-Cloud-solutions-samples/tar-index-extract/README.md

 Ability to run Python 3.8 and above

 ## Known Limitations
-This is a prrof of concept for Tar file Indexing capabilities and Partial Tar File retrieval capabilities.
+This is a proof of concept for Tar file Indexing capabilities and Partial Tar File retrieval capabilities.
-Additional features or customemization is left up to the reader.
+Additional features or customization is left up to the reader.

 ## Running Steps